What happened to Credit Suisse and why are banks needing bailouts again?

 A joint statement from US federal financial authorities said 11 banks have agreed to pump billions into the lender to stabilise it.

-The Bank of England is said to have been in talks with its global counterparts over the crisis, and was reportedly in touch with both Credit Suisse and the Swiss National Bank regarding the emergency loan.
+The Bank of England is said to have been in talks with its global counterparts over the crisis and was reportedly in touch with both Credit Suisse and the Swiss National Bank after the bank first sought a £45bn emergency loan last week.

-But markets were steadying on Thursday night amid hopes that the lifelines will limit any “contagion”.
+A rescue deal was eventually brokered by Swiss authorities on Sunday evening after desperate talks to secure its future to prevent further market chaos.

+Whether it will be enough to steady the markets and limit any contagion will be revealed when markets open on Monday morning.

 What’s happening at Credit Suisse?